PineappleEater/P8508---Analysis-of-Larage-Scale-Data/final project/README.md

 ├── log/                      # Stata log files for all analyses ├── output/                   # Figures (Smoking/Quit Trends)
 ├── proc.do                   # Data Processing Script
-├── analysis.do               # Complete Case Analysis (includes all Tables 1-6, barriers)
+├── analysis.do               # No Imputation Analysis (includes all Tables 1-6, barriers)
 ├── analysis_mi.do            # Multiple Imputation Analysis (includes barriers with MI) └── README.md                 # This file
 ```